j0ni/neumacs/notwithstanding.md

     (setq xref-show-xrefs-function 'xref--show-xref-buffer) ; default
     (setq xref-show-definitions-function 'xref-show-definitions-completing-read)

 Eldoc tweaks to make it less intrusive.
+The first is mostly for eglot which means well, but is kind of janky.

-    (setq eldoc-echo-area-use-multiline-p nil)
+    ;; (setq eldoc-echo-area-use-multiline-p nil)
     (setq eldoc-echo-area-prefer-doc-buffer t)

 Thats the end of the baseline emacs configuration.